djkeh/djkeh.github.io/about/index.md

 Welcome to Uno's Blog.
 This blog mainly deals with technical issues, my concerns, sstories and any other stuffs especially related to the computer programming.
-If you'd like to fully understand my pages and postings here, please learn Koean language generously :)
+If you'd like to fully understand my pages and postings here, please learn Korean language generously :)